Junyi00/tp/docs/UserGuide.md

     listo

-Notice that the order's status is now 'Pending'.
+Notice that the order's status is now `Pending`.
 The [`advo`](#advancing-an-order-status-advo) command will come in handy to advance an order's status, which takes the order index as its only parameter.

     advo 1

 ![result after advancing order status](images/advanceOrderResult.png)

-Now, the status of the order should be 'Paid'.
-Doing this multiple times will eventually update the order's status to 'Completed'.
+Now, the status of the order should be `Paid`.
+Doing this multiple times will eventually update the order's status to `Completed`.
 Afterwards, further attempts to advance the order status will return an error!

 #### Reverting an order's status